VitalVoices helps students be better listeners

-All young people struggle with EMOTIONAL self-regulation, but this seems to have intensified since COVID-19 shut-downs.
+All young people struggle with EMOTIONAL self-regulation, but this seems to have intensified over the past five years.

 We are living in an increasingly DIVIDED world, with fewer and fewer opportunities to engage with those who hold different perspectives from our own.